-Every other spring term I also teach half-semester courses, one on Survival Analysis and one on Multilevel Models.
-These courses were last offered in 2014 and iwll be offered again in 2016.
+Every other spring term I also teach two half-semester courses, one on Survival Analysis and one on Multilevel Models.
+These courses were last offered in 2014 and will be offered again in 2016.
 The corresponding sections of the website, while less extensive than the section on GLMs, have a collection of handouts with emphasis on computation.

 In the Spring of 2006 I taught Research Methods in Demography.
 The demography section of the website has handouts that use Stata to do demographic calculations organized under 12 different topics ranging from rates and standardization to stable populations.
 There are also four problem sets with solutions.
 I taught this course again in the Spring of 2008, but we put substantially less emphasis on demographic computation and did all calculations in Excel.

 In my spare time I developed and maintained the web software used between 2002 and 2015 by the Population Association of America (PAA) to manage its annual meetings, including online submissions and reviews.
 The system has also been used by the International Union for the Scientific Study of Population (IUSSP), the European Association for Population Studies (EAPS), and the Union for African Population Studies (UAPS).
 I am particularly proud of the 2005 IUSSP site, which is available in English, French, and Spanish, with all three versions running from the same code base (written in C#), using resource strings for localization.